-Visit Our Education Research Station and Interpretation Center
+Visit our Research Station and Museum

 The life-size model of a female minke whale (29' 1"), created around its skeleton, appears to swim through the museum enabling visitors to experience the full presence of such an animal at close quarters.
 Half of the minke's skeleton remains visible displaying evolutionary traits of whales.
 Visitors learn about our research from displayed equipment and a didactic wall describing our studies.
-At the end of each interpretation a movie is shown, that elaborates on the general ecology of whales in the St. Lawrence and offers a look at team members carrying out field research.
+At the end of each interpretation, a movie is shown, that elaborates on the general ecology of whales in the St. Lawrence and offers a look at team members carrying out field research.

 In addition to guiding you through our museum and answering your questions, MICS researchers and naturalists present hour-long talks on marine mammal biology and research several times a week.

 Annual opening hours and fees

 Open every day from June 12 through to September 6, 2019

 Guided tours: 09:30 AM, 10:45 AM, 1:15 PM and 3:00 PM

 Senior (65+) $ 7.00

 Children (6-12): $5.00 (children under 6: free admission)

 Guided tours for groups (school or other): please contact us for more information